 Selecting the appropriate tools is critical to the success of any enterprise data architecture.
 This includes choosing between relational or NoSQL databases, cloud-based storage solutions, and processing tools.

-Data Architecture in the Cloud Era
+Data Architecture in the Era of Cloud

 Leveraging cloud platforms for modern data needs